Howard0000/home-assistant-systemair-vtr500/README.en.md

 # Home Assistant Integration for Systemair SAVE VTR-500

 > [Les denne guiden på norsk](README.md)
+>
+⚠️ This is not a HACS integration.
+Please follow the manual installation instructions below (YAML files, Lovelace dashboard, and Node-RED flow).

 This repository contains a complete configuration to integrate and control a Systemair SAVE VTR-500 ventilation unit with Home Assistant via Modbus TCP.